adv68/GVSU-CIS350-Team_Stonks/docs/install.md

 ## Install prerequisites

 1. Install [xampp webserver package](https://www.apachefriends.org/download.html).
-Only Apache, PHP, and MySQL (actually MariaDB in xampp) are required to run the software.
+Only Apache, PHP, MySQL (actually MariaDB in xampp), and PhpMyAdmin are required to run the software.
 2. Install [Java OpenJDK 16](https://jdk.java.net/archive/).
 3. (Optional) Install a Java IDE.
 The project will be build from IntelliJ, so installing IntelliJ is recommended.